TharukRenuja/Rufin/README.md

 ```bash
 nix run github:screwys/Rufin
 ```
 This downloads the binary through project cache.
-You can also add it to your profile.
+You can also add it to your profile:

 ```bash
 nix profile install github:screwys/Rufin